-ISLAND RESERVOIR including Cloquet River from mouth of Island Reservoir upstream 0.5 miles to rapids and Otter River from mouth of Island Reservoir upstream to Boulder Reservoir dam (St. Louis) Walleye: all from 15-20" must be immediately released.
-Possession limit 10, only one over 20".
+ISLAND LAKE RESERVOIR including Cloquet River from mouth of Island Reservoir upstream 0.5 miles to rapids and Otter River from mouth of Island Reservoir upstream to Boulder Reservoir dam (St. Louis) Walleye: all from 15-20" must be immediately released.
+Possession limit 10, only 1 over 20".

-ITASCA LAKE (Clearwater) Crappie: daily limit five.
-Sunfish: daily limit five.
+ITASCA LAKE (Clearwater) Crappie: daily limit 5.
+Sunfish: daily limit 5.

-JANE LAKE (Washington) Largemouth bass: catch-and-release only.

-JAY GOULD including Little Jay Gould and Blackwater Reservoir upstream to Highway 6 (Itasca) Sunfish: daily limit five.
+J JANE LAKE (Washington) Largemouth bass: catch-and-release only.
+JAY GOULD including Little Jay Gould and Blackwater Reservoir upstream to Highway 6 (Itasca) Sunfish: daily limit 5.

-JULIA LAKE (Beltrami) Sunfish: daily limit five.
+JULIA LAKE (Beltrami) Sunfish: daily limit 5.

 KABEKONA LAKE (Hubbard) Walleye: all from 20-26" must be immediately released.
-Possession limit four, only one over 26".

-KABETOGAMA LAKE including Sullivan Bay and Ash River to Ash River Falls (St. Louis) Walleye: all from 18-26" must be immediately released.
-One over 26" allowed in possession.
-Walleye and sauger: possession limit six combined, only four may be walleye.
+Possession limit 4, only 1 over 26" allowed in possession.
+KABETOGAMA LAKE including Sullivan Bay and Ash River to Ash River Falls (St. Louis) Walleye: all from 18-26" must be immediately released, only 1 over 26" allowed in possession.
+Walleye and sauger: possession limit 6 combined, only 4 may be walleye.